Why you should do SEO in the long-term only (and never stop)

 Be on the lookout for Google updates

 Create Google Alerts to track the latest algorithm updates (yes I know, it’s very “inception“!).
-Google almost never publishes an “official guide” on what to do to be in compliance with its updates, but many SEO experts give hints and tips that can be useful to follow.
+Google almost never publishes an “official guide” on what to do to remain in compliance with its updates, but many SEO experts give hints and tips that can be useful to follow.
 Skipblast, Search Engine Land and of course Twitter are very good sources.

 Challenge yourself from time to time